 As a Registered Student Organization, the program has a structure of officers who plan and organize events such as the orientation and manage fundraising efforts.
-Officers also elect chairpersons for committees to provide input and leadership opportunities for scholars in events like the service immersion trip.
+Officers also elect chairpersons for committees to provide input and leadership opportunities for scholars.

 Prospective Greehey Scholars